-The term 'Holding Company' is included in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Holding Company' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Holding Company refers to a parent company, limited partnership, or limited liability company.
 The firm controls a majority of the voting stock shares in the subsidiary company to dominate its management and corporate decisions.
 The sole purpose of a holding firm like this is to control other companies.
 These held firms might also be limited partnerships, corporations, or limited liability companies.
 Such a holding enterprise does not produce and market its own services and/or goods.

 This type of Holding Company could alternatively be involved in buying and holding property assets.
 These might include stocks, real estate, trademarks, and patents, among other types of tangible and intangible assets.
 Those businesses which a holding enterprise owns fully (as in 100 percent of the company stock) are known as wholly-owned subsidiaries.
 In point of fact, a great number of the best known and most profitable operations around the globe are actually such Holding Companies.

 There are various advantages which exist in creating this type of operation to hold other firms.
 The parent company gains protection against losses or lawsuits from its subsidiaries.
 For example, if a firm owned by the Holding Company suffers a catastrophic event like a bankruptcy or severely punitive lawsuit, the holding parent will suffer from deterioration in its net worth and sustain capital losses for sure.
 Yet the creditors, debtors, and judgment holders of the financially impaired subsidiary firm are not allowed to go after the holding operation in an effort to recover their capital losses or judgments.